 And just as he reached our row, without warning he jumped, in mid phrase, spiraling into the air, across and into the laps of my mother, Denise, myself and Big Momma…

 …snatching Big Momma’s beads off of her necklace during his descent, he fell to the floor and began convulsing.
 What I saw I didn’t identify as rejoicing as much as I guessed it to be an epileptic seizure!

 So why did I get into trouble?
 Well, when he fell, I jumped up and yelled something similar to “Holy Spirit!”
 But to be exact, I used a different S-word before running out of the church.

-I think what sealed the deal was me later telling my father that if I had to do all that, Hell probably wasn’t that bad after all.
+I think what sealed the deal was me later telling my father that if I had to do all that to get to Heaven, I’d rather take my chances with going to Hell.
+I added that it probably wasn’t that bad after all.